 23.6.
-Financial and production-related grounds for termination
+Financial and productionrelated grounds for termination

-An employer may terminate an employment contract when the work offered has diminished materially and permanently due to financial or production-related grounds or a restructuring of the employer's operation.
-The law therefore requires the work to have been diminished both materially and permanently, at the same time.
-If this is not the case, the termination of employment contracts is not an option.
+AN EMPLOYER may terminate an employment contract when the work offered has diminished significantly and permanently due to financial or production-related grounds or a restructuring of the employer's operations.
+The law therefore requires the work to have been diminished both significantly and permanently, at the same time.
+If this is not the case, termination of employment contracts is not an option.

-When assessing the diminishment of work, the situation must be viewed separately in the case of each employee.
+When assessing the diminishment of work, the situation must be considered separately in the case of each employee.
 If the diminishment is merely temporary, the employer does not have the right to give notice to the employee.
 In such cases, the employer may only consider a lay-off.
 The diminishment of work is considered temporary if the period of time for which work has diminished does not exceed 90 days.